 Adverse effects Management Ulcers in the mouth and the throat may appear approximately 7 to 10 days following the start of your treatment.
-These ulcers can also appear in the throat. > Gently and regularly brush your teeth after each meal and at bedtime.
+Ulcers can also occur in the throat.
+Gently and regularly brush your teeth after each meal and at bedtime.
 Rinse your mouth with a solution of water and salt with or without baking soda.
 Gargle 4 times a day - after every meal and at bedtime.
 Do no drink or eat for one hour after you gargle.
 Mouthwashes without alcohol found in stores are a good alternative.
 If you notice ulcers, redness or painful areas in your mouth, contact a member of your healthcare team.
-Pain, irritation, swelling or a burning sensation at the injection site may occur during treatment. > Immediately advise your nurse if you experience this malaise during infusion.
-Rare adverse effects that can be severe or serious to communicate quickly to your doctor You may experience shortness of breath, swelling of the ankles and rapid heartbeats. > If you notice any of these effects, contact a member of your healthcare team as soon as possible.
-This could be related to some harmful effects of doxorubicine on your heart.
-Furthermore, you will have to do a cardiac test to evaluate your heart.
+You may sometimes experience diarrhea. > Drink lots of liquids unless otherwise instructed by your doctor. > Please contact a member of your healthcare team if you have significant diarrhea (more than 3 loose stools per day) for more than 24 hours. > If you have with diarrhea with fever, contact immediately a member of your health care team.
+Pain, irritation, swelling or a burning sensation at the injection site may occur during treatment.
+Immediately advise your nurse if you experience this malaise during infusion.
+Rare adverse effects that can be severe or serious to communicate quickly to your doctor You may experience shortness of breath , swelling of the ankles and rapid heartbeats. > If you notice any one of these effects, contact a member of your healthcare team as soon as possible. > Tests may be done to check your heart.